Thursday, May 28, 2020

 Revered Usha Bahenji (left) Meets Sushila Bahenji

 People with similar perspectives, mindsets, bhavas and devotion for one's favoured deity invariably gather together.
-Relishing madhur rasa,the collective identity of the gopis serves as an element in their devotional strength and their love for Krishna is reciprocated and thus made complete.
+Relishing madhur rasa,the collective identity of the gopis serves as an element in their devotional strength and love for Krishna is reciprocated and thus made complete.
 The coming together of revered Usha Bahenji and Sushila Bahenji was based on the similarity of their bhavas, love flowing towards the Lord.

 Post & Telegraph Service